ffadrique/XFunit/README.md

 ...
 ```
-The execution of the test follow a sequence similar to the following example:
+The test sequnece can be implemented according to the following example:
 ```fortran
 !
 Declarations
   type(t_xfunit_suite) :: suite